 Where to get a Sak Yant Tattoo

-You can get Sak Yant tattoos in several places in Thailand including Chang Mai.
+You can get Sak Yant tattoos in several places in Thailand, including Bangkok and Chang Mai.
 Rate differs from 300 to 1000 baht.
 In some temples, it is even provided for free.

 If you’re a woman, you might face additional challenges.
 Generally, Thai Buddhist monks are not allowed to touch women.
 Some do, wearing gloves.
 If you find a Thai monk that accepts female clients, do not be surprise to be given restrictions such as no photos/videos of the tattooing process.

-As for myself, I got a tattoo from a Thai monk who was on a visit to the Philippines.
-The price for this service is usually P7-15,000.
+As for ourselves, I got a tattoo from a Thai monk who was on a visit to the Philippines.
+The price for this service is usually P7,000-15,000.

 Tips for getting a Sak Yant tatoo

 Here are some tips for getting a Sak Yant tattoo: